scottsimuk22/scottsimuk22.github.io/about.md

 ---
-layout: default
+layout: page
 title: About
+permalink: /about/
 ---

-# Who Am I?
+## Who Am I?
 I am an attorney, musician, and occasional writer.

 Technology is my favorite topic, especially when combined with one of the above.